awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-logs.md

 **To enable or disable flow logs for a flow**

-1. Add a [Set logging behavior](set-logging-behavior.md) block and connect it to another block in the flow\.
+1. In the flow designer, add a [Set logging behavior](set-logging-behavior.md) block and connect it to another block in the flow\.

 1. Open the properties for the block\.
 Choose **Enable** or **Disable**\.